pysys-test/pysys-test/README.rst

   systems.
 Includes common operations such as:

    * dynamic port allocation,
-   * waiting until a server is running on a specified port
+   * waiting until a server is running on a specified port,
    * waiting until a file contains a specified message,
+   * powerful primitives for pre-processing text files (e.g. configuration input files, or output logs)
-   * aborting early if an error message is detected
+   * aborting early with a clear failure messages if an error is detected in a log file

 - Support for executing tests in parallel to significantly speed up execution time, with a flexible mechanism for controlling execution order.